mark-watson/hy-lisp-python-book/manuscript/webapps.md

 # Writing Web Applications

-Python has good libraries and frameworks for building web applications and here we will use the **Flask** library and framework "under the hood" and write Hy Language web applications.
+Python has good libraries and frameworks for building web applications and here we will use the **Flask** library and framework "under the hood" and write two simple Hy Language web applications.
 We will start with a simple "Hello World" example in Python, see how to reformulate it in Hy, and then proceed with more complex examples that will show how to use sessions, cookies, and store use data in an SQLite database.

 TBD: really do a SQLite example? maybe not.